mjsipes/layers4/notes.md

 **TODO:**
-for responsive layour: date overflow in weather card, weather card spacing
+for responsive layour: weather card spacing

 work on get get-recomendations api route, or not, idk date one off errors :(